rchain/architecture-docs/contracts/contract-design.rst

 This model depicts two contracts, which both may receive and send messages.
-Eventually, Contract\ :sub:`1` is prompted to send a value, v, on the channel ‘Address’ which is the address of Contract\ :sub:`2`.
-Meanwhile, Contract\ :sub:`2` listens on its address channel for some value v.
-After it receives some value, v, Contract\ :sub:`2` invokes some process continuation with v as an argument.
+Eventually, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
+Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
+After it receives :code:`v`, :code:`Contract2` invokes some process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.

-Note that, this model assumes that at least the sender possesses the address of Contract\ :sub:`2`.
-Also note that, after it sends v, Contract\ :sub:`1` has been run to termination, thus it is incapable of sending anything else unless prompted.
-Similarly, after it invokes a continuation, Contract\ :sub:`2` has been run to termination, thus it is incapable of listening for any other messages.
+Note that, this model assumes that at least the sender possesses the address of :code:`Contract2`.
+Also note that, after it sends :code:`v`, :code:`Contract1` has been run to termination, thus it is incapable of sending anything else unless prompted.
+Similarly, after it invokes its continuation, :code:`Contract2` has been run to termination, thus it is incapable of listening for any other messages.

 RChain contracts enjoy fine-grain, internal concurrency, which means that these processes, and any processes that are not co-dependent, may be placed in parallel composition.
 So, we amend our notation: